 1 Vegetable Stock Cube

-Place a large, heavy based saucepan on the hob, add the butter and melt on a slow heat.
+Place a large, heavy based saucepan on the hob, add the butter or oil) and melt on a slow heat.

 Trim the top and bottom of the leeks.
 Make a slit down the entire length of each leek.
 Wash each leek thoroughly under cold water, making sure that any dirt, trapped between the layers, is washed out.
 (This is best done under a tap of cold running water – or you can chop the leeks, place in a bowl filled with cold water, swish about to dislodge any dirt and drain.)